top-view photo of a pear upside-down cake on a cut crystal platter, with pear sections arranged in a spiral pattern in the top of the cake

 Instructions

-• Generously butter a 12" springform pan, and sprinkle the half cup of brown sugar evenly over the bottom of the pan.
+• Preheat the oven to 350 ℉.
+Generously butter a 12" springform pan, and sprinkle the half cup of brown sugar evenly over the bottom of the pan.
 Place the springform pan on a baking sheet, or line the outside of the bottom of the pan with foil to catch any drips so they don't burn on the bottom of your oven.
-Preheat the oven to 350 ℉.

 • Peel, core, and halve the pears.
 Cut one of the pears into 8 slices and arrange in a star pattern in the center of the pan, and cut the rest of the pears into quarters or thirds (depending on the size) and arrange them in a second concentric ring around the center pears.
-You can also slice them more thinly for a more delicate and elegant cake with less defined chunks of fruit.
-If you like, you can sprinkle the pears lightly with cinnamon or a grating of nutmeg.

 • In a large mixing bowl or the bowl of a stand mixer fitted with the paddle attachment, cream the softened butter together with the coriander.
 Whip until the butter is fluffy and the spice is evenly distributed.